Baphomet42/Data-Packs/README.md

 ------------------------------------------------------------------------------------

 Resource packs for datapacks (Optional but recommended)
-Note: No vanilla textures are overridden
++ For datapacks: Portal, XLTT

-Datapacks that use custom resources: Portal, XLTT
++ Note: No vanilla textures are overridden

 **Setup** (do only one of the following)